coins/bitcoin-scripts/op-codeseparator.md

 # OP_CODESEPARATOR

-OP_CODESEPARATOR let's you sign off on a specific script execution path -- a powerful primitive that we can use for interesting constructions.
+OP_CODESEPARATOR let's you sign off on a specific script execution path -- a powerful primitive that we can use for interesting constructions?

 ## Payment Channels Alternative